Geuxy/mixins-base/README.md

 A GUI that lets you change states and values of mods

 ### Value System
-A system that lets values be customizable from Modlist GUI.
+A system using generics that lets values be customizable from Modlist GUI.